Bertha Merfield: Painter and craftsperson

 A different aspect of nature, treated more literally, but with feeling and a sense of beauty, will be found in the small canvases, entitled Spring and Blossom.
 The blossom is not cut and stuck in an art jar, but is blooming on a peach tree on the hill side.
-The painting of these little studies is direct and pleasing.Importantly, Merfield throughout her career exerted herself energetically and equally in both the fine and applied spheres of art, whether making landscapes and portraits in the conventional format of the easel painting, or designing labels for medicines.
+The painting of these little studies is direct and pleasing.Throughout Merfield's career exerted herself equally in both the fine and applied spheres of art, whether making landscapes and portraits in the conventional format of the easel painting, or designing labels for medicines.

 Teacher and art collector

 Registered in 1909 electoral rolls as 'art teacher' living at cnr Princess and High Sts., Kew, from about 1906, she taught painting, drawing, leather repoussé, fabric stencilling, enamelling, and marquetry, and 'preparation for University exams,' at her studio in Alexandra Chambers (demolished and replaced by Burley Griffin's Leonard House in 1924), at 46 Elizabeth Street, Melbourne, where May Vale also had a studio, and whose classes Bertha covered while Vale was overseas in 1906.
 She donated a prize for leather repoussé to The Ladies' Home Industries Association Second Exhibition at the Athenaeum Gallery, Collins Street, Melbourne.

 On her return to Australia in June 1912 from England and Europe Merfield was appointed as art teacher at the University Practising School for Secondary Teachers, and set up a new studio in Scottish House, 90 William Street, Melbourne.